vagmcs/Optimus/docs/building_and_linking.md

 # Building and Linking Optimus

-In order to build Optimus from source, you need to have Java SE Development Kit (e.g., OpenJDK) version 8 or higher and [SBT](http://www.scala-sbt.org/)(v0.13.x) installed in your system.
-Moreover, Optimus build optionally depends on [Gurobi](http://www.gurobi.com/).
-In case the dependencies for Gurobi are not included, Optimus would build a minimal version having only lp_solve and ojalgo.
+In order to build Optimus from source, you need to have Java SE Development Kit version 8 or higher and [SBT](http://www.scala-sbt.org/)(v0.13.x) installed in your system.
+Optimus build optionally depends on [Gurobi](http://www.gurobi.com/) solver.
+In case the dependencies for Gurobi are not included, Optimus would build a minimal version having only lpsolve and ojAlgo.

 ## Instructions to build Optimus from source

-**Step 1.** Optionally, include Gurobi library dependencies to `./lib`, as it is illustrated in the tree below:
+**Step 1.** Optionally include Gurobi library dependencies to `./lib` as illustrated in the tree:
 ```
 lib/
 |-- gurobi.jar
 ```

-**Step 2.** For using Gurobi and lp_solve you should also set the environment variables of your system to make use of the solver native executable files.
+**Step 2.** In order to use Gurobi or lpsolve you must also set the environment variables of your system to include the solver native executables.
+Detailed instructions can be found in Sections [LPSolve Installation](#lpsolve-installation) and [Gurobi Installation](#gurobi-installation).

 **Step 3.** To build the Optimus distribution type the following command:
 ```
 $ sbt dist
 ```

-After a successful compilation, distribution is located inside the `./target/universal/optimus-<version>.zip` file.
+After a successful compilation, the distribution is located inside the `./target/universal/optimus-<version>.zip` file.
 The distribution contains all library dependencies and requires only Java 8 (or higher).
 Sources, documentation and the compiled library (without dependencies) are archived as jar files into the `./target/scala-2.11/` directory.

-## LPSolve installation instructions (optional)
+## LPSolve Installation (optional)

-For example, on a***Debian-based***distribution, type the following command:
+#### Install LPSolve v5.5.x to ***Debian-based*** distribution:
 ```bash
 $ sudo apt-get install lp-solve
 ```

-To install Java Native Interface support for LPSolve v5.5.x you need follow the instructions below:
+Installation of Java Native Interface support for LPSolve v5.5.x:
-* Download LPSolve dev, 64bit *lp_solve_5.5.2.x_dev_ux64.zip* or for 32bit *lp_solve_5.5.2.x_dev_ux32.zip*, from [LPSolve official repository](http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/).
+* Download [LPSolve dev](http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/), 64bit *lp_solve_5.5.2.x_dev_ux64.zip* or for 32bit *lp_solve_5.5.2.x_dev_ux32.zip*.
-  * Extract the file
-  * We only need the `lpsolve55.so` file.
+  * Extract the archive and keep `lpsolve55.so` file.
-* Download LPSolve java bindings (lp_solve_5.5.2.x_java.zip) from [LPSolve official repository](http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/).
+* Download LPSolve java bindings [lp_solve_5.5.2.x_java.zip](http://sourceforge.net/projects/lpsolve/files/lpsolve/5.5.2.0/).
-    * Extract the file
-    * We only need the `lpsolve55j.so` files
+    * Extract the archive and keep `lpsolve55j.so` file.
 * Create a directory containing the `lpsolve55.so` and `lpsolve55j.so` files, e.g., `$HOME/lib/lpsolve55`
-* Add this directory to `LD_LIBRARY_PATH` in your profile file:
+* Add this directory to `LD_LIBRARY_PATH` in your profile:

 **BASH** e.g., inside `.profile`, `.bashrc` or `.bash_profile` file in your home directory:
 ```bash